bonifield/helpers/README.md

 	- rebuilt the repo, which was originally created in 2016

 ### Files
-- c-loops.c
-	- Various loops in C
-- c-structs.c
-	- Using C structures to create complex objects
-- esp.c / exe
-	- Estimate the location of the ESP register
-- javascript-bookmarklet-hide-element
-	- A bookmarklet for Firefox that, when clicked, allows the user to hover over elements on a webpage and click to remove them from view.
-ESC to cancel.
-	- Make a new bookmark, name it "hideElement", and paste the code into the Location field
-- powershell-examples.ps1
-	- Many examples of PowerShell variables, string manipulation, functions, custom objects, arrays, hashtables, output colorization, and more
 - python-argparse.py
 	- Basic way to add switches to a Python script (better than getopt)
 - python-class-py2.py